King Solomon's Mines: Plot

-They are brought before King Twala, who rules over his people with ruthless violence.
-He came to power years before when he murdered his brother, the previous king, and drove his brother's wife and infant son, Ignosi, out into the desert to die.
+They are brought before King Twala, a vicious leader.
+He came to power years before by murdering his brother, the previous king, and driving his brother's wife and infant son, Ignosi, out into the desert to die.
 Twala's rule is unchallenged.
-An evil, impossibly ancient hag named Gagool is his chief advisor.
+Gagool, an impossibly ancient hag, is his chief advisor.
 She roots out any potential opposition by ordering regular witch hunts and murdering without trial all those identified as traitors.
 When she singles out Umbopa for this fate, it takes all of Quatermain's skill to save his life.

-Gagool, it appears, has already sensed what Umbopa soon after reveals: he is Ignosi, the rightful king of the Kukuanas.
+Gagool, it appears, has already sensed what Umbopa later reveals: he is Ignosi, the rightful king of the Kukuanas.
 A rebellion breaks out, the Englishmen gaining support for Ignosi by taking advantage of their foreknowledge of a lunar eclipse to claim that they will black out the moon as proof of Ignosi's claim.
-(In early editions, this was a solar eclipse; Haggard changed it after realising that his description of a solar eclipse was not realistic).
 The Englishmen join Ignosi's army in a furious battle.
 Although outnumbered, the rebels overthrow Twala, and Sir Henry lops off his head in a duel.

 The Englishmen also capture Gagool, who reluctantly leads them to King Solomon's Mines.
-She shows them a treasure room inside a mountain, carved deep within the living rock and full of gold, diamonds, and ivory.
-She then treacherously sneaks out while they are admiring the hoard and triggers a secret mechanism that closes the mine's vast stone door.
-However, a brief scuffle with a beautiful Kukuana woman named Foulata—who had become attached to Good after nursing him through his injuries sustained in the battle—causes Gagool to be crushed under the stone door, though not before fatally stabbing Foulata.
-Their scant store of food and water rapidly dwindling, the trapped men prepare to die also.
-After a few despairing days sealed in the dark chamber, they find an escape route, bringing with them a few pocketfuls of diamonds from the immense trove, enough to make them rich.
+She shows them a treasure room carved inside a mountain, full of gold, diamonds, and ivory.
+She then sneaks out while they are admiring the hoard and triggers a secret mechanism that closes the mine's stone door.
+However, a scuffle with Foulata— a Kukuana woman who became attached to Good after nursing him through his injuries sustained in the battle—causes Gagool to be crushed under the door, though not before fatally stabbing Foulata.
+Their scant store of food and water dwindling, the trapped men prepare to die also.
+After some despairing days sealed in the dark chamber, they find an escape route, bringing with them a few pocketfuls of diamonds from the trove, enough to make them rich.

 The Englishmen bid farewell to a sorrowful Ignosi and return to the desert, assuring him that they value his friendship but must return to be with their own people, Ignosi in return promising them that they will be venerated and honoured among his people forever.
 Taking a different route, they find Sir Henry's brother stranded in an oasis by a broken leg, unable to go forward or back.
-They return to Durban and eventually to England, wealthy enough to live comfortable lives.
+They all return to Durban and, eventually, back to England, wealthy enough to live out their lives in comfort.